bashbaugh/old-personal-site/_posts/2019-02-02-html5-js-game-p1.md

 ### Conclusion + More resources

 That's the end of the HTML part.
-In the next parts, I will go over the basics of JavaScript and teach you how to make the game using the webpage you just created.
-It will be released some time in the next few days.
+[Click here to continue to part two](/code/html-js-game-part2).

 Here are a few resources to learn more about HTML: